onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 The test harness described above, may give Onyx a path to building all of our integration tests in a way that we can easily reuse them with jepsen.
-This would require some refactoring of our tests, primarily to be built around generators, however there are no technical obstacles standing in our way.
+This would require some re-factoring of our tests, primarily to be built around generators, however there are no technical obstacles standing in our way.